MONARCH BUTTERFLIES & ART COLLECTION

 AN ECLECTIC EXPLORATION OF MICHOACAN'S CUISINE, HANDICRAFTS, HISTORY & NATURE

-INCLUSIONS: All Taxes, Hotels x 14 Nights, 13 Breakfasts, 9 Lunches, 3 Dinners (meals do not include drinks), all entrance fees & activities (unless otherwise noted), lecture & donation for scientific research, donation for fish recovery project, private transportation & bilingual services with National Guide.
+INCLUSIONS: All Taxes, Hotels x 12 Nights, All meals (dessert and drinks are separate), all entrance fees & activities (unless otherwise noted), lecture & donation for scientific research, private transportation & bilingual services with National Guide.
 Tips for luggage handlers are included.
 All other tips are discretionary and appreciated.
 PLEASE NOTE: If you are travelling alone and would like a roommate to avoid the additional cost of a private room, we will try to match you with another guest.

 Would you like a detailed itinerary?
 Please email Jennifer at coppermoontravels@protonmail.com.
 We have stopped posting our itineraries in detail due to an issue we had involving someone from abroad who promoted one of our tours as their own.
 In order to keep our guests safe from online scams, we ask that you please contact us directly.